 The results of a VGIS Controls Audit identify for Gaming Enterprises those areas in the operations where improvement should be considered and recommend strategies for improving those areas.
-The VGIS Controls Audit report must meet the requirements for "Audit Reports" as specified in the GLI-GSF-1.
+The VGIS Controls Audit report must meet the requirements of "Audit Reports" are specified in the GLI-GSF-1.